Master of Arts in Theology

 The M.A. in Theology program is a course of study designed to give both a broad acquaintance with the major theological disciplines and the opportunity to choose a concentration.
 It is a flexible program designed to prepare men and women for ministry, teaching religion or theology, for a subsequent Post Master’s Certificate, licentiate or doctoral work, or for integrating their existing life and profession with a theological component.

-A student may concentrate in Apologetics, Bioethics, Church History, Dogmatic Theology, Moral Theology or Sacred Scripture.
+A student may concentrate in Apologetics, Bioethics, Church History, Dogmatic Theology, General Studies, Moral Theology or Sacred Scripture.
 Please note that the Apologetics concentration is only available through online Learning.

 The student must take 36 semester hours of graduate course work and complete the degree requirements with a G.P.A. of 3.0 or better.
 Students who aspire to pursue more advanced degrees beyond the M.A. may write an M.A.
 Thesis.
 All students must take four core courses and pass the summative evaluation requirement (a thesis or comprehensive exams).
 There is a six-year time limit from entry into the program for completion of the degree requirements.